- Name: Shotaro Kaneda

 Spare hands and the spare head pop on and off with ease, making switching around accessories a snap.

-Costume detail and craftsmanship is excellent.
+Costume detail and craftsmanship are excellent.
 Elastic in the sleeves keep them pushed up where they should be, and the clasps on the front of the jacket actually work to hold the front flap in place.

 Kaneda's jacket back seems based on Manga illustrations, and not the Anime, as this release features the phrase, "Good for health, bad for education" around the image of the pill, which only appears in the Manga.